yituo-liu/test.github.io/README.md

   {% if site.department %}…{% endif %}
   {% if site.affiliation %}…{% endif %}
   ```
-- The actual text and links are configured in `_config.yml`.
+- The displayed text and links are configured in `_config.yml`.
-- If a field is empty, it will not be shown.
+- If a specific field is not defined in `_config.yml`, it will not be displayed on the homepage.

 ### `_layouts/normal.html`
 - Controls the layout for other pages (e.g., **Publications**, **People**).